Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] Composite, Builder, Factory Method, Prototype, and Singleton.
 - [x] Abstract Factory, Builder, Factory Method, Prototype, and Singleton.

 #### Q25.
-In multilevel inheritence, one class inherits how many classes?
+In multilevel inheritance, one class inherits how many classes?

 - [x] one class only
 - [ ] two classes